-Once a novelty form of transportation and recreation, today, the popularity of electronic bikes has skyrocketed across the country.
-In the last five years, electric bikes have grown to become the primary source of revenue in the bicycle industry, making up more than 63% of bicycle purchases between 2019 and 2023.
+Once a novelty form of transportation and recreation, electronic bikes today have skyrocketed in popularity across the country.
+In the last five years, electric bikes have become the primary source of revenue in the bicycle industry, accounting for more than 63% of bicycle purchases between 2019 and 2023.
 Furthermore, in 2024, the e-bike market in the United States was valued at more than $2.2 billion, with no signs of leveling off or slowing down.

 What Is Considered An Electric Bike In Florida?